gitmarek/libbitcoinrpc/doc/design.md

 * `bitcoinrpc_resp`   -- a JSON response from the server
 * `bitcoinrpc_err`    -- error handling

-In addition, there is the function `bitcoinrpc_call()` that performs the call and a handful of 'convenience functions', allowing the user to skip the process of initiating and later destroying all necessary objects, and instead to make a quick and simple call to obtain information of interest.
+In addition, there is the function `bitcoinrpc_call()` that performs the call.
-The advantage of using convenience functions, beside the mere simplicity, is that they usually check for errors in the response, when they try to extract relevant data, whereas the 'low-level' `bitcoinrpc_call()` just passes the JSON data it got from the server and reports errors pertaining only to the call itself.
-The disadvantage is that they are probably a little bit less efficient, because each time the structures representing a RPC method and response are initialised and destroyed, instead of allowing the user to recycle them.
+This 'low-level' function just passes the JSON data it got from the server and reports errors pertaining only to the call itself.

-The low-level interface, on the other hand, allows to call the server many times using the same `bitcoinrpc_method`, thus saving time and memory.
+It allows to call the server many times using the same `bitcoinrpc_method`, thus saving time and memory.
 It is also possible to use the same method to call many servers, collecting responses either to separate structures or to the same `bitcoinrpc_resp` in sequence.

 The data structures are independent as they do not share memory and have only very limited read-only access to each other's internals.
 That probably